jevargas-m/retirement-planner/README.md

   * Build a normal probability distribution with market volatility
   * Build randomized amortization tables using Monte Carlo simulation sampling investment returns from probability distribution
   * JUnit test for retirement calculations
   * Use JavaFX for GUI.
-Leverage Graph components for displaying results
+Leverage Graph components for displaying results.
+  * Using MVC design paradigm.
   * Leverage Apache Commons Math libraries for building probability distribution, statistical analysis of results and Univariate root finding for estimating the right time to retire.

 ## Key modules